bestia-dev/webpage_hit_counter/README.md

 This is all for today.
 Thank you for watching and see you next time.
 Feel free to contact me on bestia.dev or github.

+## Alpine and musl

+2023-11-19
+I will compile the program to target musl to be used with Alpine docker image.
+It is smaller and it does not depend on the version of Debian.
+I had problems when compiling to Debian 12 and then try to create the container on Debian 11.

 ## deploying_rust_server_and_database